goschtl/zope/zope2book/trunk/source/InstallingZope.rst

 a recent Python version, the source Zope distribution does not.
 Zope developers try to use the most recent Python for Zope, but often the latest Python version is more recent than the officially-supported Zope version.
-Zope 2.7 requires Python 2.3.2 or later, and Zope versions 2.5 and 2.6
+Zope 2.12 requires Python 2.5.4 or later, and Zope versions 2.11 and 2.10
-require a Python 2.1.*x* version equal to or greater than 2.1.3.
+require a Python 2.4.*x* version equal to or greater than 2.4.3.
 For the most recent information on which version of Python is required for compiling Zope, see the release notes on the release Web page.

 You can obtain detailed instructions for downloading, compiling, and installing Python from source at the `Python.org <http://www.python.org/>`_ website.
-Some Linux distributions ship with a pre-installed Python 2.3, but care is required when attempting to use a vendor-installed Python to compile Zope: some of these vendor-supplied Python distributions do not ship the necessary Python development files needed to compile Zope from
+Most Linux distributions ship with a pre-installed Python 2.5, but care is required when attempting to use a vendor-installed Python to compile Zope: some of these vendor-supplied Python distributions do not ship the necessary Python development files needed to compile Zope from